 Science Minister Amanda Solloway drew attention to the appointee’s “impressive track record of working with private and public sector providers to deliver growth and value for money”, adding that his skills were exactly what were required “to ensure that the benefits of our drive to cement the UK as a world-leading space nation reach all our communities”.

-Indeed, Bate joins the UKSA at an important time for the organisation and the UK space industry as the nation seeks to boost its share of the global space market.
-Confirming that the sector is “vital for critical infrastructure, defence and economic growth, and ignites the imagination and wonder of millions across the country and the world”, Bate expressed his delight at being appointed to “lead the team at this unique time of technological progress and government ambition in reaching out beyond the Earth”.
+Indeed, Bate joins the UKSA at an important time for the organisation and the UK space industry, as the nation seeks to boost its share of the global space market.
+Bate described the sector as “vital for critical infrastructure, defence and economic growth, and [it] ignites the imagination and wonder of millions across the country and the world”.
+He expressed his delight at being appointed to “lead the team at this unique time of technological progress and government ambition in reaching out beyond the Earth”.